kekse1/count2/README.md

 ```

 ## Documentation
 This is just the beginning of the documentation.
-The project itself takes all my free time, but I'm extending
+The project itself is more
-this one from time to time, in parallel to the code itself.
+important to get finished, but I'm also extending this part from time to time.

-And someone suggested me to divide the docs into more than just one big `.md` markdown document, since my first
+Someone suggested me to divide the docs into more than just one big `.md`
-[`count.php`](https://github.com/kekse1/count.php/) version (with it's docs) was way to complex.
+markdown document, since my first [`count.php`](https://github.com/kekse1/count.php/) version (with it's docs) was way to complex.
 Now it's better.

 ### Important infos for all users
 * [**Installation**](docs/installation.md)